A 15-mg dose of cyclobenzaprine in capsule form.

-Cyclobenzaprine hydrochloride (known as Flexeril) is a central nervous system muscle relaxant designed to relieve pain and discomfort related to strains, sprains and other muscle injuries.
+Cyclobenzaprine hydrochloride (a prescription-only medication known as Flexeril) is a central nervous system muscle relaxant designed to relieve pain and discomfort related to muscle spasms, sprains and other muscle injuries.
 It is usually used in conjunction with rest, physical therapy and other measures.

-The FDA recommends cautious use of cyclobenzaprine in patients with a history of urinary retention and glaucoma/eye problems.
+The FDA recommends cautious use of cyclobenzaprine in patients with a history of urinary retention and glaucoma or other eye problems.
 There is no evidence to suggest that the drug causes any issues for pregnant mothers (according to studies done on mice, rats and rabbits), but there have yet to be any adequate and well-controlled studies in pregnant women.
 As a result, the FDA cautions use during pregnancy only if clearly needed.
 For nursing mothers, it is unknown if cyclobenzaprine is excreted in human milk.
 However, because it is closely related to tricyclic antidepressants, which are excreted in human milk, the FDA cautions against breastfeeding if using cyclobenzaprine.

-If you experience severe skin rash, swelling of the face or tongue, difficulty breathing or swallowing, irregular heart rate, chest pain, fever, or seizures, the NIH recommends contacting a doctor immediately.
+If you experience severe skin rash, swelling of the face or tongue, difficulty breathing or swallowing, irregular heart rate, chest pain, fever or seizures, the NIH recommends contacting a doctor immediately.
 These side effects, which have been reported in other similar tricyclic antidepressants to the FDA, could be indications of arrhythmias, sinus tachycardia, leading to myocardial infarction and stroke.

-The abrupt termination of prolonged use can also cause side effects, including nausea, headache, and malaise.
+The abrupt termination of prolonged use can also cause side effects, including nausea, headache and malaise.
 However, it is important to note that these withdrawal effects are not indicative of addiction.

 Abuse and overdose